 All the online engineering, Computer Science, and Electrical and Computer Engineering courses are administered by the Engineering Online unit within the College of Engineering.
 Visit the Engineering Online (EOL) web site at to see a listing of online courses to be offered each semester and to register for an online course in this program.
 You cannot register through MyPack Portal for EOL courses.

-Please note that not all courses will be offered via EOL but enough courses will be offered so that students can complete their degree.
-Also, students can take on-campus courses if they want but the fee structure is different and more costly.
+Please note that not all courses will be offered via EOL, but enough courses will be offered so that students can complete their degree.
+Also, DE students can take on-campus courses if they would like to, but the fee structure is more costly.

-If you are admitted through the Computer Science program, your advisor is Dr. Perros (firstname.lastname@example.org) and if you are admitted through the Electrical and Computer Engineering, your advisor is Dr. Sichitiu (email@example.com)
+If you are admitted through the Computer Science program, your advisor is Dr. Dutta (email@example.com), and if you are admitted through the Electrical and Computer Engineering, your advisor is Dr. Sichitiu (firstname.lastname@example.org)